ddsjoberg/gtsummary/README.md

 ## gtsummary <a href='https://github.com/ddsjoberg/gtsummary'><img src='man/figures/logo.png' align="right" height="120" /></a>

-The {gtsummary} package provides an elegant, flexible, concise way to create publication-ready and reproducible analytical and summary tables using the **R** programming language.
-The {gtsummary} package summarizes data sets, regression models, and more, using sensible defaults with highly customizable capabilities to present results.
+The {gtsummary} package provides an elegant and flexible way to create publication-ready analytical and summary tables using the **R** programming language.
+The {gtsummary} package summarizes data sets, regression models, and more, using sensible defaults with highly customizable capabilities.

   - [Summarize **data frames or
     tibbles**](http://www.danieldsjoberg.com/gtsummary/articles/tbl_summary.html)
     easily.
-Perfect for creating a **Table 1** in **R**, comparing group demographics, and more.
-Detects continuous, categorical, and binary variables, calculates appropriate descriptive statistics, and also includes amount of missingness in each variable.
+Perfect for creating a **Table 1** in **R**, comparing group **demographics**, and more.
+Automatically detects continuous,
+    categorical, and binary variables, calculates appropriate
+    descriptive statistics, and also includes amount of missingness in each variable.

   - [Summarize **regression
     models**](http://www.danieldsjoberg.com/gtsummary/articles/tbl_regression.html)
-    and include reference rows for categorical variables.
-Common regression models, such as logistic regression and Cox proportional hazards regression, are automatically identified and the tables are pre-filled with appropriate column headers (i.e. Odds Ratio, and Hazard Ratio).
+    in R and include reference rows for categorical variables.
+Common regression models, such as logistic regression and Cox proportional hazards regression, are automatically identified and the tables are pre-filled with appropriate column headers (i.e. Odds Ratio and Hazard Ratio).

   - [**Customize gtsummary